steve1029/TMM/README.md

 # TMM
-<<<<<<< HEAD
-A short python script for the Transfer Matrix Method.
-I made it during my early days in graduate school.

 ## Installation
-Just download whole package and run `$ python example.py`
+Just download the whole package and run `$ python example.py`

 ## How to use
-1. First, make an TMM object.
+1. First, make a TMM object.
     ```Python
     import TMM
     example = TMM.TMM()